juiceleee/seungjoo-lee.github.io/content/authors/admin/_index.md

 bio: Hello

 # Interests to show in About widget
-interests: "Federated Learning, Weak Supervision, NLP"
+interests: "Federated Learning, Weak Supervision, Natural Language Processing"

 # Education to show in About widget
 # education: